istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 data-plane port are rejected at injection time with a human-readable error.
   ([Issue #59567](https://github.com/istio/istio/issues/59567))

-- **Added** Two new opt-in environment variables, `ENVOY_SECURE_METRICS_PORT` and `ENVOY_SECURE_MERGED_METRICS_PORT`, that expose mTLS-protected Prometheus scrape endpoints on every Envoy sidecar proxy.
+- **Added** two new opt-in environment variables, `ENVOY_SECURE_METRICS_PORT` and `ENVOY_SECURE_MERGED_METRICS_PORT`, that expose mTLS-protected Prometheus scrape endpoints on every Envoy sidecar proxy.
   When set, the sidecar adds static bootstrap listeners on the configured ports that require mutual TLS, allowing Prometheus to scrape metrics securely without relying on pod-network-level access controls.
   See the [RFC](https://docs.google.com/document/d/1BiBOrYU06x5xdsnU0YDlMGOV-iHjZ2m9UVcZ62wKAn8/edit?usp=sharing) for details.
   ([Issue #50114](https://github.com/istio/istio/issues/50114))

-- **Fixed** an issue when pilot-agent metric merging produces incorrect result when Envoy reports metrics using protobuf content type.
-The logic currently implemented in pilot-agent cannot handle protobuf content type correctly, so the change restrict allowed content types to text/plain and application/openmetrics-text only.
+- **Fixed** an issue where pilot-agent metric merging produced an incorrect result when Envoy reported metrics using the protobuf content type.
+The logic implemented in pilot-agent cannot handle the protobuf content type correctly, so this change restricts the allowed content types to `text/plain` and `application/openmetrics-text` only.
   ([Issue #60322](https://github.com/istio/istio/issues/60322))

 - **Removed** the `PILOT_SPAWN_UPSTREAM_SPAN_FOR_GATEWAY` feature flag.
 The behavior of spawning